yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

-export RESOURCE_GROUP=resource-group-name           # existing resource group or one that will be created in next steps export SPRING_APPS_SERVICE=azure-spring-apps-name   # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # existing workspace or one that will be created in next steps export REGION=region-name                           # choose a region with Enterprise tier support
+export RESOURCE_GROUP=resource-group-name           # existing resource group or one that will be created in next steps export SPRING_APPS_SERVICE=azure-spring-apps-name   # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # existing workspace or one that will be created in next steps export REGION=region-name                           # choose a region with Enterprise plan support
 ```

 The REGION value should be one of available regions for Azure Spring Apps (e.g. eastus).
 Please visit [here](https://azure.microsoft.com/explore/global-infrastructure/products-by-region) for all available regions for Azure Spring Apps.